LionSec/katoolin/README.md

 It is not recommended to install all tools.

 ### Requirements
-- Aptitude as a package manager
+- apt as a package manager
 - Python >= 3.5
 - Root privileges
 - sh, bash